When the Raven Flies: Production

 Hrafn Gunnlaugsson and Bo Jonsson both wanted to make a viking film, but do it unlike the depictions of vikings as done in Hollywood films.
 Their original plan was to adapt Nobel Prize in Literature-recipient Halldór Laxness' novel Gerpla into a film.
 Laxness was willing the sell them the film rights but advised against making the film.
 Laxness believed that since his novel was written as a response to the saga-genre, a film version had to be based in a viking film genre which Laxness did not believe existed.
 Hrafn and Jonsson attempted to write a screenplay, but found that they shared Laxness' sentiment.
 Instead they decided to rework the research and concept art they already had for an original film.
-Hrafn decided to use the films of Sergio Leone as a inspiration and added several elements from various Icelandic sagas into the film.
+Hrafn decided to use the films of Sergio Leone as an inspiration and added several elements from various Icelandic sagas into the film.
 Karl Júlíusson was recruited to make the costumes.
 At the time Karl ran a leather shop in Reykjavík.
 This was his first film.
 Danish composer Hans-Erik Philip was hired to compose a score, inspired by the scores of Ennio Morricone.
 Sigvaldi Kaldalóns's Á Sprengisandi was used as the main theme.
 Most of the film was shot in southern Iceland, at Kleifarvatn and Reynisdrangar and around Skogar and Vík í Mýrdal.